JozefStefanInstitute/ew-shopp-public/analytics/README.md

 # Analytics runner

-Analytics runner facilitates loading and storing data from various data collections using [Loader module][Loader] and, with the use of [Pipeline module][Pipeline], it enables feature extraction, model building and making predictions.
+Analytics runner facilitates loading and storing data from various data collections using [Loader module][loader] and, with the use of [Pipeline module][pipeline], it enables feature extraction, model building and making predictions.
 Currently, the script is focused on moving data between a shared MariaDB database and a local QMiner database (QMinerDB).
 It extracts features from given data set, enriches data with weather features, creates models, uploads model configurations to the shared database, fits all the models, makes predictions and uploads predictions back to the shared database.

-To put it in other words - it combines [Loader][Loader] and [Pipeline][Pipeline] modules with logging and error handling mechanisms.
+To put it in other words - it combines [Loader][loader] and [Pipeline][pipeline] modules with logging and error handling mechanisms.

+**⚠️ Note**: Because of the diversity of different use cases, it is advised to use [Loader][loader] and [Pipeline][pipeline] separately and not with analytics runner wrapper.

 ## Features
 The script executes sub-tasks in the following order: